Oswi142/ProyectoCVP/README.md

 # React + TypeScript + Vite
+backend and test-vocacional has to be up in the same time

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.